 For women:

-For example, a 25-year-old man who weights 60 kg would have a BMR of 1595.92.
-This means that they would need about 1,596 calories per day in order for their body to function at idle.
+For example, a 25-year-old man weighing 60 kg would have a BMR of 1,595.92.
+This means that they would need approximately 1,596 calories per day for their body to function at rest.

 The standard error of estimation (SEE) is used to account for the muscularity or leanness of an individual.
-If our example above was relatively muscular, he would add 156 to his BMR, raising his BMR to 1,752.
-Likewise, if our 25 year old male was fairly lean, he would deduct 156 resulting in a BMR of 1,440 calories.
+If our example above was relatively muscular, he would add 156 to his BMR, increasing it to 1,752.
+Likewise, if our 25-year-old male was fairly lean, he would deduct 156, resulting in a BMR of 1,440 calories.

-Using a combination of your height, weight and age can be more accurate.
+Using a combination of your height, weight, and age can provide a more accurate result.

 How do I work out how many calories I should be consuming in a day?

-Once you work out your basal metabolic rate, you will be able to work out how many calories you need based on your activity level.
+Once you determine your basal metabolic rate, you can calculate the number of calories you need based on your activity level.
 To do this, you multiply your BMR by a number which represents your level of activity.

-Note: There are other equations and formula which you can use to work out how many calories you should be consuming.
-For the sake of simplicity, we chose to use the Harris Benedict Formula.
+Note: There are other equations and formulas that you can use to determine how many calories you should consume.
+For the sake of simplicity, we chose to use the Harris-Benedict Formula.

 Use the following to calculate the calorie intake required to maintain a suitable weight:

-Taking the example from before, a 25-year-old male, weighing 60 kg (~9 stone), and whom goes to the gym 3 days of the week would need to consume ~2,473 calories a day to provide his body with enough energy to maintain his current weight.
-You may notice this number is very similar to the guideline set out by Public Health England and this is simply because our example represents a very average 25 year old male.
+Taking the example from before, a 25-year-old male, weighing 60 kg (~9 stone) and attending the gym 3 days a week, would need to consume approximately 2,473 calories per day to provide his body with enough energy to maintain his current weight.
+You may notice that this number is very similar to the guidelines set out by Public Health England, and this is simply because our example represents a typical 25-year-old male.

 If our example male lived a sedentary lifestyle, he would only need ~1,915 kcal per day to maintain a constant weight.

 Note: This final number represents the amount of calories your body needs to maintain its current weight - not to lose or gain weight.
-For people with a body mass index (BMI) over 25, who are classified as overweight, may find that their daily intake of calories, determined by working our basal metabolic rate (BMR), may be higher than the recommended daily intake of calories set out by Public Health England.
+People with a body mass index (BMI) over 25, who are classified as overweight, may find that their daily intake of calories, determined by working out their basal metabolic rate (BMR), may be higher than the recommended daily intake of calories set out by Public Health England.

 I worked out my daily calorie intake.
 What should I do if I want to lose weight?

 If you are looking to lose weight, the NHS recommend deducting between 500 and 600 calories from your daily intake.
-Of course, you should speak to your GP or a dietician before making drastic changes to your diet.
+Of course, it's best to consult your GP or a dietician before making significant changes to your diet.

 BMR vs BMI